karipkaya/sudokuvalidator/README.md

 2- import the project in intellij

-3- in Terminal tab, run the below command validate.bat
+3- in Terminal tab, run validate.bat

 4- It will do these steps sequentially at once :
     - call mvn clean package